Envirometrix/PredictiveSoilMapping/main.md

 -   **Complete** (e.g. cover entire areas of interest),

--   **Consistent** (e.g. are made using a single methodology, applied at a single scale and over a single short period of time)
+-   **Consistent** (e.g. are made using a single methodology, applied at a single scale and over a single short period of time),

--   **Current** (e.g. represent conditions as they are today, at a specific moment in time)
+-   **Current** (e.g. represent conditions as they are today, at a specific moment in time),

--   **Correct** (e.g. are as accurate as is possible to achieve given available data and methods)
+-   **Correct** (e.g. are as accurate as is possible to achieve given available data and methods),

 We consider that it is also now possible to redesign any new output maps so that they are capable of acting directly as inputs to well